 Erica, a marathon runner with endorphins streaming through her body, and Thomas, a West Point graduate and army veteran, lost all facial color at the news of their need for root canal.
 Both of them model patients have personally experienced extensive dental care far more complicated than root canal were unnerved (pun intended).
 Treating a first-timer to root canal can be very rewarding (not $ the way you’re thinking).
 Because the negative hype is so intense, when completed I come away the hero.
 “That’s it?” is the most common remark (aside from the accolades of my talent and skill).
 For the record…I have personally had 6 teeth treated with root canal therapy.

-Some people wrongly belief that root canal involves removing a tooth’s roots (actually that would be an extraction-no roots, no tooth.)
+Some people wrongly believe that root canal involves removing a tooth’s roots (actually that would be an extraction-no roots, no tooth.)
 A Root canal, also called endodontic therapy, treats the tissue known as the dental pulp that is inside the root while keeping the root itself intact and thus saving the tooth.
 Think of the procedure akin to treating a cavity whereby the decay is cleaned out and a filling is placed in the tooth.
 Root canal involves cleaning-out the irritated pulp (nerve) in the root and then filling or sealing the remaining structure.

 Not All Tooth Pain Requires Root Canal Treatment